Living La Vida Vegana In Cozumel

 Map from BestBikesCozumel.com

-We rented bikes from Best Bikes Cozumel.
-I feel like we hit the jackpot with this company because the bikes were sturdy, comfortable, and affordable.
+We rented bikes from Best Bikes Cozumel, but you can also check out this guided tour by GetYourGuide, a trusted travel activity provider.
+I feel like we hit the jackpot with Best Bikes Cozumel because the bikes were sturdy, comfortable, and affordable.
 We needed bikes that would hold up and support us on the 40 mile loop, but didn’t need the most expensive rides with fancy gear.
 Best Bikes Cozumel helped us find bikes that fit us well and the staff members were easy to communicate with.
 We paid $25 USD for 2 bikes, locks, and helmets for about 8 hours.
 Be ready to pay in cash and be sure to check the prices online as they are subject to change.
 Your total cost for the day is dependent on which type of bike you rent.
 You can also rent snorkel gear to take with you from the shop.

 Cozumel, mexico guide